Of presidents and health, history replete with secrecy, lies

 But he added: “This is a president who’s been less than straightforward over the course of his presidency about all manner of factual issues.
 And so, is he to be believed is a good cause of real concern.”

-He said the pathology of COVID-19 and the virus in 1918 is “very, very similar.
-Very similar, and that’s a little scary.”
+He said the pathology of COVID-19 and the virus in 1918 are “very similar, and that’s a little scary.”

 History is replete with examples of how presidents have kept the American public in the dark about their ailments and medical conditions.